Beginner’s Guide to Ethereum mining

 - If you believe in the Ethereum concept (despite the failure of the DAO and doubts regarding the viability of Ethereum’s approach), you can support and gain voice in the Ethereum network through mining.

-- Difficulty Factor, ETH/USD rate: These fields are updated automatically.
+Difficulty Factor, Block reward and ETH/USD rate: These fields are updated automatically.
 You can enter you own values manually to simulate scenarios.

 The profitability output will appear below the calculator as you enter the values:

-*In this example I used a 1080Ti GPU with a residential power cost of 20 cents per kWh, with no mining pool.
+*In the example above I used a 1080Ti GPU with a residential power cost of 20 cents per kWh, with no mining pool.
 As can be seen in this example, this setup will make me lose money, even after a year of mining…

 Most importantly, it is crucial to understand that difficulty and price are variables i.e. they can and will probably change significantly over time.
 The profitability score you get is only true to the moment of calculation.